According to the Ohio State Highway Patrol, one person has died after a crash early Sunday morning in Marion Township.

 What to Do If You’ve Been Injured

 Despite doing everything you can to avoid an accident, they still do happen.
 If you or someone you love has been involved in an auto accident of any sort, it is in your best interest to seek legal guidance from an experienced Personal Injury Attorney.
-Here at Tompkins Selph & Associates we can help you receive the financial compensation you are entitled to for your losses and damages.
+We can help you receive the financial compensation you are entitled to for your losses and damages.
 Give us a call today at (614)-453-0971 to get the BIG results you deserve.